 Possible Causes of Red Swollen Eyes

 Swollen eyes can range from morning puffiness to red, irritated, and fully swollen-shut eyes.
-And like the range in severity, there are also numerous things that can cause this kind of symptom.
+And like the range in severity, there are also numerous things that can cause this type of symptom.
 Here are some common issues that cause swollen eyes:

 Allergies